What are the factors to consider when negotiating a new boat purchase?

 • Whether you're paying all at once

-• Whether the seller is responsible for delivering the boat to you
+• Whether the seller delivers the boat

 Tips to negotiating a boat price